OSS-Hackathon/IranOpenSourceHackathon/CODE_OF_CONDUCT.md

 - Avoid spamming repositories.
 You should be helping improve open-source projects, not use them to gain scores.
 - Avoid disruptive contributions, i.e. taking someone else's pull request / branch / work and submiting it.
 - Avoid automated pull requests (automated typo fixes, whitespace removal, image optimization).
 - Avoid focusing on issues that are not a priority for the project.
-Be of help, not hindrance.
+Be helpful, not a hindrance.

 ### For Repository Maintainers